 “meter” means any device for measuring or estimating the volume or flow of water that is approved, or is of a description that is approved, by the Commission by order published in the Gazette.

+[Clause 46 inserted by No. 49 of 2000 s.
+52.]

 47. Meter reading to be presumed correct

 The quantity of water shown by a meter placed or installed under clause 46 as having passed through the meter is to be presumed, in the absence of evidence to the contrary, to be the amount of water that has actually been taken by the licensee.

+[Clause 47 inserted by No. 49 of 2000 s.
+52.]

 Appendix to Schedule 1

 Matters to which licence terms, conditions or restrictions may relate

-[cls.
+[cl.
 7(5) and 15(3) of Sch.
 1]

+[Heading inserted by No. 49 of 2000 s.
+52.]

 1. The taking, use or disposal of water, including —

 (a) arrangements for water, whether from one source or different sources, to be shared by a licensee with, or supplied by a licensee to, other persons; and